wevm/wagmi/docs/react/getting-started.md

 ## Automatic Installation

-For new projects, it is recommended to set up your wagmi app using the `create-wagmi` command line interface (CLI).
-This will create a new wagmi project using TypeScript and install the required dependencies.
+For new projects, it is recommended to set up your Wagmi app using the `create-wagmi` command line interface (CLI).
+This will create a new Wagmi project using TypeScript and install the required dependencies.

 ::: code-group
 ```bash [pnpm]